aghArdeshir/oscillators-play-ground/README.md

 ## Run

-Well, Open `index.html` in a modern browser (by modern I mean [this table](https://developer.mozilla.org/en-US/docs/Web/API/OscillatorNode#Browser_compatibility))
+Well, Open `index.html` in a modern browser (by modern I mean [this table](https://developer.mozilla.org/en-US/docs/Web/API/OscillatorNode#Browser_compatibility)) and start pressing the keys printed on screen

+> // or just go to [https://ardeshir81.github.io/oscillators-play-ground/](https://ardeshir81.github.io/oscillators-play-ground/)

 ## Fun

 Note the difference of default wavetypes (`sine`, `square`, `triangle` & `sawtooth`) on FireFox & Chrome :)

-My chrome play it a little distorted
+My chrome plays it a little distorted

 ## Develop